extranig67/NuwaMenu/README.md

 ##  ♡ Community and support

-* Join the [ElysiumModMenu Discord](https://discord.gg/CdrpKJzFp) for announcements, help, previews, and community discussion.
+* Join the [NuwaMenu Discord](https://discord.gg/CdrpKJzFp) for announcements, help, previews, and community discussion.
-* Use [GitHub Issues](https://github.com/Wextikit/ElysiumModMenu/issues) for reproducible bugs and feature requests.
+* Use [GitHub Issues](https://github.com/Wextikit/NuwaMenu/issues) for reproducible bugs and feature requests.
 * When reporting a problem, include the menu version, game platform, what happened, reproduction steps, and the relevant log excerpt.
 * Remove room codes, Friend Codes, PUIDs, chat messages, and personal paths before posting logs publicly.